Large scale regularity and correlation length for almost length-minimizing random curves in the plane

-\textit{Step 1 (Argument for \eqref{eqn:volume-density-estimate}).} Note that for a.e. $ 0 < r < R $ we know the inner and outer trace of $ m $ on $ \partial B_r $ are equal.
+Now comes the argument for \eqref{eqn:density-estimate-1}: Note that for a.e. $ 0 < r < R $ we know the inner and outer trace of $ m $ on $ \partial B_r $ are equal.
 Let us fix such a radius and compare $ m $ to the configuration that is equal to $ m $ in $ B_r^c $ and $ 1 $ in $ B_r $ to get

 Adding $ \int_{ \partial B_r } | 1 - m | $ to both sides, we get